Danielle gonzales, lmft

 Roots and lineage

 I am a woman of mixed heritage with Mesoamerican and Swedish roots.
-I was not raised with my ancestral cultural ways of being — due to systemic oppression, cultural erasure, and the broader disconnection so many of us inherit.
+I am diasporic, meaning I was not raised on ancestral lands or with cultural ways of being — due to systemic oppression, cultural erasure, and the broader disconnection so many of us inherit.
 My ancestors are from Purépecha, Otomi, and Zapotec which are indigenous civilizations in Mesoamerica, and Swedish from Central Gothland.
 For much of my life, I carried the quiet, unnamed ache of cultural disconnection.

 My own reconnection began not through a course or a book, but in and through nature — when my ancestors came to me, and everything shifted.
 That experience initiated a deeper journey into ancestral healing, inner child work, and the rediscovery of what had always been alive in my lineage.